 I’ve written at length about preventing this very common and debilitating blister.
 Taping, lubricants, gel toe sleeves, custom-made wedges, and toe-socks themselves; you can read all about their pros and cons at the above links.
 Oh, and footwear modifications too.

 This article focuses on preventing (and treating) pinch blisters WITH toesocks WHEN space is tight, IN a multiday event WHEN stopping isn’t an option.
-This scenario presents a lot of limitations which we encountered at the Adelaide 6 Day Ultramarathon.
+This scenario presents a lot of difficulties which we encountered at the Adelaide 6 Day Ultramarathon.
 The lack of space in the toebox is the biggest difficulty.